makoto/token-app-js/README.md

 You can.

 - Add multiple ethereum addresses.
-- Display the aggregate balance of ETH (and amount in USD).
+- Display the aggregate balance of ETH (and amount in USD) and Tokens (REP only for now).
 - Display the historical balance and price (in USD).

 You don't have ether?
 Then add [these two](https://medium.com/@slacknation/vitaliks-ether-holdings-timeline-e6f5aa1dd4ea)